-i.
-At least fifty (50) percent of funds must address identified risks in the 2016 Floods HUD MID areas (counties); and i.
-Maximum Amount: \$10,000,000
+- i.
+At least fifty (50) percent of funds must address identified risks in the 2016 Floods HUD MID areas (counties); and - ii.
 Up to fifty (50) percent of funds may address identified risks in the 2016 Floods State MID counties.

-5.4.2.3 Award Amount:

-Minimum Amount: \$3,000,000

-- 5.4.2.4 Reallocation Amount: Any remaining funds will be reallocated to Regional and State Planning. - 5.4.2.5 Eligible Applicants: Units of local government (cities and counties), Indian Tribes and councils of governments - 5.4.2.6 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), including but not limited to: - i.
-Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system;

-Infrastructure improvements (such as water and sewer facilities, streets, provision of generators, removal of debris, bridges, etc.);

-Buyouts or Acquisition with or without relocation assistance, down payment assistance, housing incentives, and demolition;

-Public service within the 15 percent cap (e.g., housing counseling, legal counseling, job training, mental health, and general health services);

-FEMA Hazard Mitigation Grant Program (HMGP) cost share for CDBG-MIT eligible project;

-Economic development (assistance to businesses for the installation of disaster mitigation improvements and technologies; financing to support the development of technologies, systems and other measures to mitigate future disaster impacts; "hardening" of commercial areas and facilities; and financing critical infrastructure sectors to allow continued commercial operations during and after disasters);
+- 5.4.2.3 Award Amount: - i.
+Maximum Amount: \$10,000,000 - ii.
+Minimum Amount: \$3,000,000 - 5.4.2.4 Reallocation Amount: Any remaining funds will be reallocated to Regional and State Planning. - 5.4.2.5 Eligible Applicants: Units of local government (cities and counties), Indian Tribes and councils of governments - 5.4.2.6 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), including but not limited to: - i.
+Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system; - ii.
+Infrastructure improvements (such as water and sewer facilities, streets, provision of generators, removal of debris, bridges, etc.); - iii.
+Natural or green infrastructure; - iv.
+Communications infrastructure; - v.
+Public facilities; - vi.
+Buyouts or Acquisition with or without relocation assistance, down payment assistance, housing incentives, and demolition; - vii.
+Activities designed to relocate families outside of floodplains; - viii.
+Public service within the 15 percent cap (e.g., housing counseling, legal counseling, job training, mental health, and general health services); - ix.
+FEMA Hazard Mitigation Grant Program (HMGP) cost share for CDBG-MIT eligible project; - Economic development (assistance to businesses for the installation of disaster mitigation improvements and technologies; financing to support the development of technologies, systems and other measures to mitigate future disaster impacts; "hardening" of commercial areas and facilities; and financing critical infrastructure sectors to allow continued commercial operations during and after disasters); - xi.
 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
-All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain elevation.
+All Critical Actions, as defined at 24

+CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain elevation.
 If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
-For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines; and i.
-Emergency response services.
-Emergency response services shall mean those services that are carried out in the immediate response to a disaster or other emergency in order to limit the loss of life and damage to assets by state and local governmental and nongovernmental emergency public safety, fire, law enforcement, emergency response, emergency medical (including hospital emergency facilities), and related personnel, agencies, and authorities;
+For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines; and xii.
 Rehabilitation, reconstruction, and new construction of affordable multi-family housing.